janne-s/VaxVsBug/README.md

 It is designed to illustrate how:

 - infectious disease risk changes with community vaccination
-- disease outcomes compare alongside vaccine side-effect risk in a simplified scenario
+- disease symptoms and outcomes compare alongside vaccine side-effect risk in a simplified scenario

 It does not provide real-world risk predictions or medical guidance.